 The twist can be seen on current versions of the 747, like the -400 below, but also many other aircraft with a swept wing or even straight wing.

 The story is detailed in Joe Sutter’s book, 747: creating the world’s first Jumbo Jet.
-By the way, it is a book I enjoyed a lot.
-Although I was expecting a bit more technical engineering details, Mr Sutter’s book gives a pretty surprising look into what was happening behind the scenes.
-From his work as a young engineer fixing the 377’s controls, to Juan Trippe’s intensely close involvement in the development of the 747, to the way he avoided the 1000 engineers job cut from his team, this book has a lot of great stories.
+Although I was expecting a bit more in depth engineering details, Mr Sutter’s book gives a really surprising look into what was happening behind the scenes of the massive task of designing the 747.
+From his work as a young engineer fixing the 377’s controls, to Juan Trippe’s intensely close involvement in the development of the 747, to the way he avoided the 1000 engineers job cut from his team, this book has a lot of great stories and valuable life lessons as well.

 As there were no more technical details about why exactly they made the “Sutter twist”, I looked more into why wing twist, otherwise called washout, is implemented on aircraft wings.